David M. Jackson

 Research area: algebraic and enumerative combinatorics: application

-of these to questions in algebraic geometry.
+of these to questions in algebraic geometry, and perturbative quantum field theory.

 Current general interest: the use of algebraic and analytic ideas,